 Welcome to the Hepburn Lagoon Fishing Guide.
 Hepburn Lagoon is a large man-made lake originally made in the 1800s and expanded in the 1960s.
-It’s roughly 90 minutes drive from Melbourne and is a great fishing destination located between Kingston and Blampied.
-Access via paddocks along Clunes road or from Werona Kingston Road.
+It’s roughly a 90-minute drive from Melbourne or a short drive from Daylesford and is a great fishing destination located between Kingston and Blampied.
+Access via paddocks along Clunes Road or from Werona Kingston Road.
 Notorious for great rainbow and brown trout fishing in winter and solid redfin fishing in summer.
 It’s a challenging location that can get very cold and windy during the winter months.
-A popular fishing spot by fly fishermen it will also become for kayakers.
+A popular fishing spot for fly fishermen it will also become for kayakers.
 2019 marks a significant milestone for the lagoon which has been opened to kayaks and non-powered vessels.

 Things to do at Hepburn Lagoon

 Hepburn Lagoon is located within scenic farmlands.
-One nearby attraction is the Maze house a 27-year-old hedge maze that the family will enjoy.
-The Maze house also has scenic gardens and carnival games located on 3155 midlands highway.
-You might also consider a guided horseback trail rides through scenic country victoria.
-If you have young kids then consider heading back towards Daylesford and look at places such as Jubille Lake which offer fishing with playgrounds and BBQ facilities.
+One nearby attraction is the Maze House a 27-year-old hedge maze that the family will enjoy.
+The Maze House also has scenic gardens and carnival games located at 3155 Midlands Highway.
+You might also consider guided horseback trail rides through the scenic country of Victoria.
+If you have young kids then consider heading back towards Daylesford and look at places such as Jubilee Lake which offers fishing with playgrounds and BBQ facilities.

 Fishing at Hepburn Lagoon